 - Know why you will be attending the fair and prepare 2-3 relevant questions to ask the employers you’ll be meeting.

-- Identify your work values-Take a Self Assessment Test to help you look for things you’ll need in a job for it to be satisfying to you.
+- Identify your work values-Take a Self Assessment to help you identify your work environment needs.

 - Find out who will be attending the fair by reviewing the list of employers in the career event section of Panther Career Net.

 - Research companies and organizations by reviewing their websites.

 - Decide what you will wear to the fair.
 Remember to dress professionally.

 - Know the location of the fair and how to get there.

 - Prepare an “elevator speech” or a 30 second brief introduction that let’s employers know why you are there, reasons you are interested in that company specifically and what skills you have to offer.

 - Show up prepared and ready to work the career fair!
 You will want to bring several final copies of your resume with you to the fair as well as a pen and notepad for taking notes.

 - Obtain an employer listing and map at the fair to locate the employers you have previously planned to visit.
 Use this map to plan your visits in a way that allows sufficient time to meet with all of your chosen organizations.

 - Approach each employer confidently , shake each one’s hand and be prepared with your questions and elevator speech.
 Be sure to give the employer your résumé.

 - Take notes and be sure to get the business card of the person to whom you are speaking.

 - Before leaving each employer ask, “What is the best method for following up?”

 - After visiting the employers on your list, meet with other companies that might fit with your major or career goals.
 Be open to learning and exploring other employers as they may surprise you with the quality of employment they have to offer.